TheRealNulsenator/NetBard/code-style.md

 - **Spaces**: Around operators, after commas

 ## Best Practices
-- No magic numbers - use named constants
+- No magic numbers or characters - use named constants/arrays
 - One declaration per line
 - Initialize variables at declaration when possible
 - Use const where appropriate